- Not Evaluated

 - Extinct in the Wild

-At Woburn Safari Park we have a mixed exhibit made up of a small family wolves, males Parker and Akela, and female Tala.
+At Woburn Safari Park we have a mixed exhibit made up of a small family of wolves, male Akela, and female Tala.

 - Northern Hemisphere, including Canada and Alaska.

 - Up to 52cm at shoulder.
 Length: 1 to 1.3m including tail

 - 6 to 8 years (10-15 years in captivity)